 On the one hand it’s linguistically sophisticated

 Speech recognition and generation would not have a commercially released product for four years after the release of Logan’s Run, but there is an odd inconsistency here even for those unfamiliar with the actual constraints of the technology.
 The computer is sophisticated enough to generate speech with demonstrative pronouns, referring to the picture of the ankh as “this object” and the label as “that is the name of the object.”
 It can even communicate with pragmatic meaning.
 When Logan says,

 …and receives nothing but silence, the computer doesn’t object to the fact that his question is not a question.
 It infers the most reasonable interpretation, as we see when Logan is cut off during his following objection by the computer’s saying,…

 “The question has been answered.”

 Despite these linguistic sophistications, it cannot parse anything but the most awkwardly structured inputs?
 Sadly, this is just an introduction to the silliness that is this interface.

 Logan undergoes procedure “033-03,” in which his lifeclock is artificially set to blinking.
 He is then instructed to become a runner himself and discover where “sanctuary” is.
 After his adventure in the outside performing the assignment he was forced to accept, he is brought in as a prisoner.
 The computer traps him in a ring of bars demanding to know the location of sanctuary.
 Logan reports (correctly) that Santuary doesn’t exist.

 On the other hand, it explodes

-Frankly, if this is the kind of coding that this entire society was built upon, this whole social collapse thing was less deep commentary and really just a matter of computer Darwinism catching up with them.
+Frankly, if this is the kind of coding that this entire society was built upon, this whole social collapse thing was less deep social commentary and really just a matter of technical debt.